everettgreen/laravel-weather/readme.md

 - If you're running Mac or Linux, you should be able to run `./quickstart.sh` to perform the following steps automatically.
 Your mileage may vary on Windows.
     You'll still need to enter your own API key.
-- After cloning this repository, navigate to the project root and run `composer install`
+- After cloning this repository:
     - Copy `./.env.example` to `./.env` and update the OpenWeatherMap API key
+    - Navigate to the project root and run `composer install`
+    - Run `php artisan key:generate`
     - Create empty file `./database/database.sqlite`
     - Then, run `php artisan migrate` to install schema

 # Notes
 - I have used Laravel Framework 5.4 for this exercise.